1950 Graft FUE with Dr. Gabel

 2) He and his team were the right personality fit for me and my needs.
 Dr. Gabel is a great dude.
 He is optimistic and funny and the type of person that gets along with anyone.
 There are so many unknowns throughout this process that TRUST is critical.
-The marketing in the HTindustry is done very well by most practitioners and we know it thus many of us have a high level of skepticism.
+The marketing in the HT industry is done very well by most practitioners and we know it thus many of us have a high level of skepticism.
 Trust is critical.
 I would advise everyone that is considering this procedure to meet interview their Dr’s several times.
 In doing so, you will be able to gain an understanding of if they are a good fit for you and your expectations.

-3) His team has deep experience and were very kind, funny, helpful and professional.
+3) His team has deep experience and was very kind, funny, helpful and professional.
 This is very important in my opinion.
-The Dr. is a large part of the process but after he does the extractions (which in a FUE is a lot of hard work on their your part and your part as a patient) the Dr’s team takes the hairs and preps them for transplant.
+The Dr. is a large part of the process but after he does the extractions (which in an FUE is a lot of hard work on their part and your part as a patient) the Dr’s team takes the hairs and preps them for transplant.
 ALOT can go wrong from extraction to transplant if you don’t have a professional, focused team of CAREER professionals.
 I believe one of his team had 17 years of experience and the others were between 5 years and 8 years (Added note Dr. Gabel extracted and placed many of the hairs – this is VERY RARE from my research.
 I appreciated his focus throughout the process.

 Skill, attention to detail, terrific staff, generosity

 This is my second hair transplant, and my experience is vastly different than the first one.
 Firstly, Dr. Gabel’s team is extraordinary.
 I was fascinated by how each member focused on their particular part of the preparation process, and the dedication that each person obviously had, with regard to their role.
-The process was long, and they were attentive and patient for the many hours.
+The process was long, and they were attentive and patient for many hours.
 Dr. Gabel himself is a perfectionist; he is personally engaged in the entire process; he does not just instruct people and then check back at the end of the day.
 He also is keen on doing the extra things, the little things, that make the job more likely to have a very successful result.
 That goes for the team as well: there is much more care regarding protocols during the surgery than anything that I experienced before.
 The overall atmosphere is one of excellence, but it is also humane.
 Dr. Gabel’s staff is well-treated and respected, but they are also “on task.”
 This is a rather rare combination, and it is a testament to the kind of quality that Dr. Gabel is establishing as the bar of his practice.
-This is only the day after my procedure; my final response will of course have to wait for the result as it begins to show up.
+This is only the day after my procedure; my final response will, of course, have to wait for the result as it begins to show up.
 But all signs point toward the positive.
 I have been extremely impressed with all that has transpired in this experience.